Clean AirPods: Pro, Max, case, microphone

 In this guide, we will show you the best way to clean AirPods and how to clean the AirPods case, among other areas of your AirPods.

 How to clean AirPods?

 Firstly, as explained by Apple in their cleaning guide, do not be tempted to run your AirPods, AirPods Pro, or charging case underneath the water or clean them with liquids.
 The 1st and generations of AirPods are neither waterproof nor water resistant, neither is the charging case, and whilst the AirPods Pro are water resistant, they are not waterproof.
 Also, do not expose your AirPods or AirPods Pro to anything that could damage them, such as soap, solvents, acids, oils, etc.

 The Apple cleaning method is as follows:

-Allow them to dry completely before then placing them into the charging case, and avoid using them until they are full dry.
+Allow them to dry completely before placing them into the charging case, and avoid using them until they are fully dry.

 Finally, avoid using sharp (metallic) objects, such as pins, to poke into the mesh

 Whilst Apple’s methods should remove the worst of the external debris, there may still be some hard-to-reach debris in the mesh and crevices.
 This is where these additional steps come into play, and will show you how to clean the AirPods microphone and how to clean the AirPods mesh.
 For these next steps, you will need some Blu Tack / Fun-Tak (or an equivalent putty-based product) and a wooden toothpick.